Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 How yoga can help: Acute tendonitis generally requires some days of rest.
 But after allowing time to heal, yoga can be useful in helping establish new movement patterns.
-Because tendonitis is often caused by repetitive movements, practicing a variety of yoga poses offers you a chance to continue movement but in new and various ways—shoring up the muscles around the tendon and giving inflamed areas a chance to heal.
+Because tendonitis is often caused by repetitive movements, slowly practicing a variety of yoga poses offers you a chance to continue movement but in new and various ways—shoring up the muscles around the tendon and giving inflamed areas a chance to heal.

 How yoga can help: If you don’t use it, you lose it!
 A regular yoga practice can help reverse some of that acquired stiffness.
 Gentle, regular stretching can help keep your body fluid and flexible.
 We’re often as amazed as our yoga students when we see the changes that habitual stretching and movement can confer.
 You don’t have to touch your toes, but yoga might get you a little closer to them.
 Yin Yoga in particular targets the connective tissue through long holds.

-10. Hormonal Changes/Hot Flashes
+10. Hormonal changes

 Problem: In women, menopause can bring temperature changes and hot flashes.